LASzip/LASzip/docs/source/index.rst

 * laszip lidar.laz lidar_copy.las

-LASzip compression can be many times smaller and many times faster than `bz2`_, `gzip`_, and `rar`_ because it takes advantage of knowing what the different bytes in a LAS file represent.

-Another advantage of LASzip over generic compressors is that it allows you to treat the compressed LAZ files just like standard LAS files and load them directly from compressed form into your application without the need to decompress and write out the data in an uncompressed form.
-The availability of the two APIs `libLAS`_ and `lasLIB`_ with LASzip capability makes it easy to add native LAZ support to your own software package.
+LASzip compression can be many times smaller and many times faster than generic compressors like `bz2`_, `gzip`_, and `rar`_ because it knows what the different bytes in a LAS file represent.
+Another advantage of LASzip is that it allows you to treat compressed LAZ files just like standard LAS files.
+You can load them directly from compressed form into your application without needing to decompress them onto disk first.
+The availability of two APIs, `libLAS`_ and `lasLIB`_, with LASzip capability makes it very easy to add native LAZ support to your own software package.

 Download LAZ data
 ------------------------------------------------------------------------------